Read time 5 minutes

 When is it time to remove failed Exchange Server from Active Directory?

-• Exchange Server recovery is impossible
+• When the Exchange Server’s recovery is impossible.

 • Complete cleaning of all server traces is required